US Criminal Records

 Sex Offender Check: This is a type of online search run through an online check service, which has access to database information on registered sex offenders.
 Since all sex offenders are required to register with their community and state-once released from jail/prison or once moved to a new community to work or live-these registries are public information.
 Online check services run checks to locate sex offenders in a given area-as supplied by the seeker.

-Sex Offender Records: Popular means of criminal records, in which sexual crimes of particular individuals are listed with details to include: full name, address, seriousness of crime, etc-as stipulated by jurisdiction.
+Sex Offender Records: Popular means of criminal records, in which sexual crimes of particular individuals are listed with details to include: full name, address, a seriousness of the crime, etc-as stipulated by jurisdiction.

 Sex Offender Registry: Under Federal Law, every sex offender is required to register in a publically accessible database, every few years as well as every time they move or change jobs.